History of the Queensland Police: 1925

 779 horses were in service, three camels were obtained for Noccundra police station and three new Harley-Davidson motorcycles with side cars were purchased.

 William Harold Ryan becomes the sixth Police Commissioner on 15 January 1925.

 1926

 The first two motorised vehicles were Black Marias or prison vans, one of which utilised the body from a horse-drawn prison van on the back of a Bean truck chassis.

 1927

 The Criminal Investigation Branch building in Queen's Park was blown up by a criminal intent on destroying the evidence against him.

-Retired Sergeant 2/c William Lynam had the gruesome job of burying seventeen Ingham flood victims, men, women, and children of three Italian families "on the nearest patch of dry land I could find".
+Retired Sergeant 2/c William Lynam had the job of burying seventeen Ingham flood victims, men, women, and children of three Italian families "on the nearest patch of dry land I could find".

 Dustcoats and overalls were worn by members of the Criminal Investigation Branch when riding on motorcycles to prevent dust and oil from staining clothing.

 1928

 There was only one detective available to handle criminal investigations between Townsville and Cloncurry.